Scientists hope to steer robotic surfboards into hurricanes

 “The spray coming off the waves is very important in the hurricanes,” Jenkins said.
 “Our goal is to use images to understand how the spray and foam is characterized, which is crucial to the atmosphere and ocean exchange.”

-Those are measurements that haven’t been taken before, and present a bit of a gap in present hurricane modeling and understanding.
+Those are measurements that haven’t been taken before and present a bit of a gap in present hurricane modeling and understanding.

 “I wouldn’t say our current understanding is inaccurate, but we just don’t know,” Jenkins said.
 “If you can’t measure the conditions and the fluxes, you just don’t know.”